oigbokwe73/Azure-Front-To-Private-End-pointed-App-WebService/README.md

 * **WAF**: Attach a WAF policy to the AFD endpoint for L7 protection (OWASP, bot mitigation, geo, rate limit).
 * **No VNet in AFD**: Front Door’s Private Link is **not** routed through your VNet; it’s a managed, private Microsoft backbone connection to your origin.
 * **End-to-end TLS**: Keep HTTPS-only at AFD and App Service; consider HSTS on your custom domain.

-If you want, I can tailor this into a one-pager runbook for your team (with your resource names and a checklist).